kocsismate/php-di-container-benchmarks/README.md

 to execute the measurements.

-The HTML output will be generated in the "var" directory.
+The HTML output will be generated in the "docs" directory.

 ### Usage on AWS EC2